Spafbi/MyGameSettings/miscreated-rel-copy/README.md

 Use the _Miscreated Live Release_ shortcut located on your Desktop.

 ## Copyrights
-Shortcut.exe is copyright "2000-2005 Marty List, www.OptimumX.com" and is
+Shortcut.exe is _Copyright 2000-2005 Marty List, www.OptimumX.com_ and is
 provided as a direct download from here simply for convenience.

 As for my CMD code here...
 It's pretty much doodie and I don't really care